roqme/robmosys-roqme-itp/docs/README.md

 2. Extending the .roqme model.
 Once initialized as described in step 1, the RoQME model can be extended to include relevant (non-functional) properties, observations, variables, etc. Next, you can find an example .roqme model including:

-    1. Three contexts: _bump_, which is a primitive context (the one directly provided by the corresponding Smartsoft service according to the mapping created in step vi); and _bumpEvent_ and _bumpCount_, which are two additional contexts derived from _bump_. **IMPORTANT**: adding new primitive contexts requires appropriately updating the corresponding .roqmemap model!!
+    1. Three contexts: _bump_, which is a primitive context (the one directly provided by the corresponding Smartsoft service according to the mapping created in step 1.vi); and _bumpEvent_ and _bumpCount_, which are two additional contexts derived from _bump_. **IMPORTANT**: adding new primitive contexts requires appropriately updating the corresponding .roqmemap model!!

     1. The _safety_ property that takes a default value of 1; and